-The U.S. Hispanic consumer audience is a thriving pulse of American culture, boasting 63.6 million consumers with over $1.7 trillion in buying power.
+The U.S. Hispanic consumer audience is a fast growing and thriving pulse of American culture, boasting 63.6 million consumers with over $1.7 trillion in buying power.
 But despite this consumer segment’s size and influence, this audience is often underserved by marketers that fail to create campaigns that truly resonate—or fail to specifically target this audience at all.

 First of all: Who is the Hispanic consumer?

 As mentioned above, there are 63.6 million Hispanic consumers in the U.S., and this population is projected to compose 30% of the United States’ population by 2050.
 But who, exactly, is the Hispanic consumer?

 The first thing to understand about the Latino market is the difference between the terms “Hispanic” and “Latino”.
 At its simplest, the term “Hispanic” applies to language—it refers to anyone with Spanish-speaking origin, including Spain.
 And the term “Latino”, “Latina” or “Latinx” refers to anyone with Latin American heritage, including Brazil.

 Second, Hispanic consumers often have strong cultural ties—but they’re not all the same.
 There are over 22 countries in which Spanish is primarily spoken, and according to Pew Research Center, most Hispanics in the U.S. prefer to identify with their country of origin.
 Understanding the broad cultural nuances and differences within the umbrella of the Hispanic consumer audience is key to creating messages that resonate instead of alienate.

 And third, the preferences and outlooks of Hispanic consumers can vary by generation.
 Older generations are more likely to consume and trust Spanish-only print, television and radio content.
 Younger generations, on the other hand, are more likely to bridge the gap between Latino culture and American culture.
 Young Hispanic consumers are more likely than their older counterparts to primarily consume English-speaking news and media.